Resources for Patients and Caregivers

 Your local Area Agency on Aging can be one of your greatest resources.
 If you prefer to speak with someone over the phone or meet face to face, the individuals at the AAA can be a great help for meeting your needs.
-They can set you up with almost any local service you could want or need, provide expert advice, locate services, and offer referrals to older adults and their caregivers.
+They can answer questions, provide expert advice, locate services, and offer referrals to older adults and their caregivers.
 They can also inform you about upcoming events and information sessions.

 To locate the contact information for your region, view the Area Agency on Aging Directory or visit the North Carolina Division of Aging and Adult Services website.
 If you reside outside of North Carolina you can find your state and local AAA on the National Association of Area Agencies on Aging website.